Edoardo001/Matebook-13-Hackintosh/README.md

 **Bugs:**
 * Bluetooth and Wifi wont working (nb: wifi card is replaceble but whitelisted in bios, so we need a mod one to read a non intel wifi card)
 * Camera(maybe not compatible with osx) will try
+* Usb drived will not display if connected on the hub in the right port of the laptop.
+To use right usb port with usb drive i use an otg usb c adapter.
+Other that usb drive, all dongle, mouse etc... work flawlessly
 **What you need:**
 * Working mac(hackinosh or vmware virtual machine are good too)
 * Usb hub for the installation(connected on the usb port of huawei original adaptator.
 If you have a usb type c otg connector you can use it to turn usb c port to usb a)